RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2026-09-14-What-happens-when-research-meets-real-world-transport-challenges?-🚆-💡.md

 Participants, including [Prof. Alejandro Tirachini](https://www.linkedin.com/in/alejandro-tirachini-hern%C3%A1ndez-73b314135/) (Technische Universität Braunschweig) and [Prof. Michał Wolański](https://www.linkedin.com/in/michal-wolanski-761433/) (SGH Warsaw School of Economics), explored complex fare systems, passenger sensitivity to prices, operator competition, revenue management and the role of early-warning indicators in identifying financial risks.

-**🔹 Travel Behaviour, Preferences and Passenger Factors** With experts including [Prof. Achille Fonzone](https://www.linkedin.com/in/achille-fonzone-57b42711/) (Edinburgh Napier University), the discussion focused on modern data sources used in analytical tools Passenger Transport Model hasztag#PMT and Freight Transport Model hasztag#TMT, developed within Centrum Transportu i Mobilności Port Polska.
+**🔹 Travel Behaviour, Preferences and Passenger Factors** With experts including [Prof. Achille Fonzone](https://www.linkedin.com/in/achille-fonzone-57b42711/) (Edinburgh Napier University), the discussion focused on modern data sources used in analytical tools Passenger Transport Model and Freight Transport Model, developed within Centrum Transportu i Mobilności Port Polska.

 We looked at the potential of Big Data, including mobile phone mobility data, GPS applications and payment card data, as well as its limitations and the additional information needed to accurately understand real travel patterns.